Starý most

 Starý most (Old Bridge) is a bridge over the river Danube in Bratislava, Slovakia.
+The bridge was built as part of a railway project initiated by Hungarian retired general Gusztáv Dunst.
 Before its reconstruction, the 460 m bridge included a wooden pathway for pedestrians, a two-lane road, and a railway track, connecting the historic old city of Bratislava with the newer region Petržalka.
 The bridge was closed for cars in 2009 and for buses on 14 May 2010.
 On 2 December 2013 it was also closed for pedestrian and bicycle traffic as deconstruction of the old bridge began.
 At the time of its closure it was the oldest standing bridge in Bratislava.

 As of December 2015, the bridge was replaced by a new one for pedestrians, cyclists and trams, as part of new tram track to Petržalka.

 At various times in the past, the bridge was called Most Červenej armády (i.e. Red Army Bridge), Štefánikov most, Ferenc József híd and Franz Josef Brücke.